learnflight/learnflight.github.io/source/_posts/2013-09-06-how-to-create-a-menu-with-flight-dot-js.markdown

 ## Create the components

-Now we can start by creating our components.
-In this case we are going to create three of them.
+Now we can start creating our components.
+In this case we are going to create three of them, one for the menu items, one for the menu content and one that will wrap the menu.

-* **menu_item.js** Listens to clicks on the menu items and triggers a `uiMenuContentRefreshRequested` event to notify that we need to change the content
+**menu_item.js** Listens to clicks on the menu items and triggers a `uiMenuContentRefreshRequested` event to notify that we need to change the content.
-* **menu.js** Listens to the `uiMenuContentRefreshServed` event and adds the apropiate class to the menu.
-* **menu_content.js** Listens to `uiMenuContentRefreshRequested`, updates the content with the apporopiate markup and triggers a `uiMenuContentRefreshServed` to notify that content changed

 {% codeblock js/component/menu_item.js lang:js %}
 define(function (require) {